Traveling Waves for Nonlocal Derivative Nonlinear Schr\"odinger Equations: A Variational Characterization: Introduction

 where

 Some of our results build on ideas from previous works, for instance, \cite{Colin2006} and \cite{Miao2018}, but the present study uses a different gauge and a distinct variational framework, arising naturally from the form of our equation.
-These differences lead to results not covered in earlier works and extend the analysis to new cases and parameter ranges.
-In particular, Theorems~\ref{subcritical: B<0 and gamma>=0} and~\ref{main thm critical} establish the existence of solutions to \eqref{Second order ODE} and extend \cite[Theorem~1.2]{Miao2018} to additional parameter cases and functional settings.
+In particular, when $\gamma=0$, Theorems \ref{subcritical: B<0 and gamma>=0} and \ref{main thm critical} yield traveling-wave solutions to